Nawaf Saud Al Sabah

-Nawaf Saud Al Sabah (Arabic نواف سعود الصباح) is the deputy chairperson of the board and CEO of Kuwait Petroleum Corporation.
+Nawaf Saud Al Sabah (Arabic نواف سعود الصباح born July 1971) is the deputy chairperson of the board and CEO of Kuwait Petroleum Corporation.

 Early life and career

 Nawaf Saud Al Sabah received his undergraduate degree from Princeton School of Public and International Affairs and a Juris Doctor from Harvard Law School.
 Prior to joining KPC in 1999, Nawaf worked as a corporate attorney at Gibson, Dunn & Crutcher LLP.
 From 2013 to 2019, Nawaf served as CEO of the Kuwait Foreign Petroleum Exploration Company (KUFPEC).
 Earlier, he held roles within KPC, including Deputy Managing Director and General Counsel.
 Previously, he served as president and CEO of KPC Holdings (Aruba) AEC from 2019 to 2022.
-He is also a member of royal family.
+He is also a member of the royal family.
 In March 2022, Nawaf was appointed deputy chairman and chief executive officer of Kuwait Petroleum Corporation.